mohammadbutt/42_ft_printf/README.md

 % [flags] [width] [precision] [length] [type field]

 Anything that comes after a percentage symbol can be considered one argument.
-After encountering a percentage sign, the program moves forward to collect `flags` Then after having collected a percentage sign parsing moves
+After encountering a percentage sign, the program moves forward to collect `flags`.
+Flags are hastag, zero, minus, plus, single space, `#` `0` `-` `+` ` `.
+Then after having collected a percentage sign parsing moves

 ---